DukeRobotics/robosub-ros/src/controls/README.md

     ```roslaunch controls controls.launch &```

 ## Testing Outputs

+To enable non-zero thruster output, the following command should be used:

+    ```rosservice call /enable_controls true```

 To test the outputs of the PID Loops, edit the values in `test_state_publisher.py` to whatever current and desired state you wish to test.
 Then, run the following: